Energy

 A wind turbine includes:

-- turbine blades – propellers with two or three blades mounted on the horizontal shaft (this gives higher output than when they are mounted on the vertical shaft) and made of a lightweight material such as carbon fibre, fibreglass or wood, that is strong enough to resist wind forces.
+• turbine blades – propellers with two, three or five blades mounted on the horizontal shaft (this gives higher output than when they are mounted on the vertical shaft) and made of a lightweight material such as carbon fibre, fibreglass or wood, that is strong enough to resist wind forces.

 Wind generator system capacity

-Typical domestic wind generators have a capacity between 0.3–5 kW, but may be 10–20 kW output.
+Wind generators are commonly rated at 1–3kW.
+This will typically provide one-third to one-half of the power needs of a residence, depending on the local wind conditions and the house’s power consumption.
+In an exposed location, this size of generator can supply all power needs and provide a surplus.
+Bigger wind generators are available for farms and rural communities.
 The turbines’ actual energy output is typically about 25% to 30% of its rated theoretical maximum output.
 The output of a wind generator will normally be rated at a specified wind speed, and the rated wind speed may vary between systems and manufacturers.

 The electricity generation capacity of wind generator systems is directly proportional to the amount of usable wind, which is itself a function of wind speed and cleanliness.